spark33/Portfolio/_projects/higher.md

 ### Higher decentralizes the inefficiencies of hiring process using an online platform, making processes smarter, faster and fairer.

-My Information Systems capstone team was tasked with designing / prototyping an innovation that would target the next <a href="http://ideagenius.com/the-s-curve-pattern-of-innovation-a-full-analysis/" target="_blank">'S-curve'</a> of an industry.
+My Information Systems capstone team worked with Deloitte mentors to design / prototype an innovation that would target the next <a href="http://ideagenius.com/the-s-curve-pattern-of-innovation-a-full-analysis/" target="_blank">'S-curve'</a> of an industry.
 We moved through this project in 5 main phases, starting with problem identification.

 ##### What problem did we solve?